-Partners may agree to special allocations of partnership items for a host of reasons-e.g. to compensate active partners for their roles or to give preferential returns of certain items to encourage investments.
+Partners may agree to special allocations of partnership items for a host of reasons-e.g., to compensate active partners for their roles or to give preferential returns of certain items to encourage investments.
 Partnerships may also engage in transactions with their partners, including tiered partners.
-These transactions are not allocations of partnership items.
+Unlike special allocations, these transactions are not allocations of partnership items.
 Rather, they give rise to partnership items (income, expense, gain, or loss).
-See IRC Sec.
-707. So, for example, a partnership might purchase services from its tiered partner resulting in income to the tiered partner and an expense for the partnership.
-These intercompany allocations and transactions can lead to the same types of income-shifting that were prevalent in the state corporate income tax system, prior to combined filing.
+See IRC § 707(a).
+So, for example, a partnership might purchase services from its tiered partner resulting in income to the tiered partner and an expense for the partnership.
+These intercompany allocations and transactions can lead to the same types of income-shifting between states that were prevalent in the state corporate income tax system, prior to combined filing.